-The results of Experiment 1 are shown in Figure 6.
-If subjects were able to compensate for their viewing distance relative to the COP distance, they would perceive the depicted hinge angle correctly and would set the hinge to 90° in scene coordinates (horizontal dashed line).
-If subjects failed to compensate for the difference between their viewing distance and the COP distance and instead interpreted the scene directly from the geometry of the retinal image (assuming that the hinge is composed of rectangular planes), they would set the depicted hinge angle to different values in scene coordinates for each COP distance.
-The predicted settings for this second hypothesis can be calculated from geometric analyses of perspective projections such as those presented in Sedgwick (1991) and Rosinksi and Farber (1980).
-These analyses show that the angle in scene coordinates and the depicted angle are related by the ratio of the viewing distance to the COP distance.
-With no compensation, the predicted hinge angle perceived to be 90° is:
+The results of Experiment 1 are shown in Figure 4.
+If participants were able to compensate for their viewing distance relative to the COP distance, they would perceive the depicted hinge angle correctly and would set the hinge to 90° in scene coordinates (horizontal dashed line).
+If participants failed to compensate for the difference between their viewing distance and the COP distance and instead interpreted the scene directly from the geometry of the retinal image, they would set the depicted hinge angle to different values in scene coordinates for each COP distance.
+The predicted settings for this second hypothesis can be calculated from geometric analyses of perspective projection such as those presented by Sedgwick (1991) and Rosinski, Mulholland, Degelman, and Farber

-Figure 6.
-Effect of distance to COP on the angle perceived as $90^{\circ}$ .
-Gray circles represent the mean angle perceived as $90^{\circ}$ across subjects; error bars are standard errors.
+FIGURE 4 Effect of distance to center of projection (COP) on the angle perceived as $90^{\circ}$ .
+Gray circles represent the mean angle perceived as $90^{\circ}$ across participants; error bars are standard errors.
 The dotted vertical line indicates the viewing distance.
 Plan views of the depicted angles that appeared to be $90^{\circ}$ are shown in black on the right.
-The gray hinges indicate $90^{\circ}$ for comparison.
+The light gray hinges indicate $90^{\circ}$ for comparison.